alxflam/localizer/README.md

 - [X] Clean up Getting Started page
 - [X] Provide electron build for linux
 - [X] Provide GH action for linting
+- [X] Use a custom configuration drectory instead of .theia
 - [ ] Translation Preview should allow editing
-- [ ] Translation Group View should allow editing
+- [ ] Translation Group View should display all translations dynamically
+    - [ ] add editing
 - [ ] Translation Navigator should indicate status
     - [ ] translated, missing translation, and their counts
 - [ ] Navigator double-click should open translation dialog for selected key